Book your flight to Nashville with Icelandair from EUR 1,263*

 Welcome to Nashville!
 Renowned as ‘Music City’, this upbeat southern gem is a magnet for musicians and music lovers from around the world.

-Icelandair is adding Nashville to its schedule in 2025, flying four times a week from May 16 until October 27.
-Book your flight to Nashville from Iceland, the UK or Europe for your chance to experience hot chicken and honky-tonks alongside the welcoming locals.
+Icelandair offers flights to Nashville from the UK, Iceland or Europe from spring to autumn.
+Book today for your chance to experience hot chicken and honky-tonks alongside the friendly locals.

-There are around 700,000 Nashvillians, making this the largest city as well as the capital of the state of Tennessee.
+There are around 700,000 Nashvillians, making this the largest city in the state of Tennessee – it’s also the capital.
 If cities had soundtracks, Nashville’s would be like no other.
 It would be a mix of music’s past, present, and future – with sounds of country, of course, plus bluegrass, rock, pop, Americana, gospel, classical, jazz and blues, blending in harmony.

-You might be curious about Nashville's ‘Grand Ole Opry’ – this is in fact a live country-music radio broadcast that began in Nashville in 1925, setting the stage for the city’s future as a country-music powerhouse.
+Nashville's musical roots also live on through the ‘Grand Ole Opry’ – this is in fact a live country-music radio broadcast that began in Nashville in 1925, setting the stage for the city’s future as a country-music powerhouse.
 It was once broadcast from Ryman Auditorium in downtown Nashville, but from 1974 it’s broadcast up to five nights a week from the Grand Ole Opry House.

 Attractions in Nashville

-It’s true that many of Nashville’s biggest attractions revolve around music, past and present, from the Country Music Hall of Fame to the recording studios of Music Row.
-There are museums honoring musicians such as Johnny Cash, Patsy Cline, and Willie Nelson.
+It’s true that many of Nashville’s biggest attractions revolve around music, from the Country Music Hall of Fame to the recording studios of Music Row.
+There are also museums honouring musicians such as Johnny Cash, Patsy Cline, and Willie Nelson.
 And don’t overlook the honky-tonk bars and a show at the Grand Ole Opry House.

-Still, there’s plenty here beyond the music experiences, including a thriving arts scene, great food and shopping, sports events, and wide open parkland.
-There’s plenty for families, too.
+Still, there’s plenty here beyond the music experiences, including a thriving arts scene, great food and shopping, sports events, and wide, open parkland.
+There’s plenty for families too, like Nashville Zoo and Cheekwood Estate and Gardens.
 There’s even a presidential estate – The Hermitage, home of Andrew Jackson, the seventh president of the USA – plus a full-scale replica of the Greek Parthenon at Centennial Park!

 Activities in Nashville